-If you configure the language settings in the Autopilot profile and the device is connected to Ethernet, all scenarios will now skip the language, locale, and keyboard pages.
+If you configure the language settings in the Autopilot profile and the device is connected to Ethernet, all scenarios now skip the language, locale, and keyboard pages.
 In previous versions, these language settings were only supported with self-deploying profiles.

 The following Windows Autopilot features are available in Windows 10, version 1903 and later:

 - Windows Autopilot for pre-provisioned deployment is new in Windows 10, version 1903.
 Pre-provisioned deployment enables partners or IT staff to pre-provision devices so they're fully configured and business ready for your users.

 - The Intune enrollment status page (ESP) now tracks Intune Management Extensions.

 - Cortana voiceover and speech recognition during OOBE is disabled by default for all Windows 10 Pro Education, and Enterprise SKUs.